 Grilled foods are usually considered healthy because they are cooked without fat.
-For instance, a typical 4-ounce chicken breast cooked on the grill contains about 7 grams of fat, while a 4-ounce serving of fast-food fried chicken contains about 17 grams of fat.
+For instance, a typical 4-ounce chicken breast cooked on the grill contains about 5 grams of fat, while a 4-ounce serving of homemade fried chicken contains about 10 grams of fat.

 When it comes to preparing food, grilling is a healthier option.
 Over the past several years, there have been concerns about grilling increasing your risk of getting certain cancers.
 Compounds from grilling, called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs), are the result of cooking meats on high heat.
 It is not clear at this time if either of these compounds increase your cancer risk.
 Detailed questionnaires by health officials suggest this is the case, but no evidence proves this occurs outside of controlled animal studies.